Frequently Asked Questions

 - MCP Community Registry -- The official directory.
 Browse by category or search by keyword.

-- Developer channels -- Developers share their App links on Twitter/X, Discord, Reddit, and in GitHub READMEs.
+- Developer channels -- Developers share their server links on Twitter/X, Discord, Reddit, and in GitHub READMEs.

 - Community lists -- Curated directories like awesome-mcp-servers collect notable servers.

-When you find an App link (like weather-api.mctx.ai), visit it to see what it does and subscribe.
+When you find a server link (like weather-api.mctx.ai), visit it to see what it does and subscribe.

 How much does it cost?